sopoforic/cgrr/README.md

-# What is this project?
+# Classic Game Resource Reader

-cgrr.py holds utility functions used by other modules for parsing game resource files.
+cgrr holds utility functions used by other modules for parsing game resource files.

-# What does it do?
+## Functions

 At present, cgrr.py provides three things: